nsidc/nsidc.github.io/_posts/2015-04-29-Conda Python at NSIDC- Changing How We Do Python.md

 ### Installing Miniconda

-Miniconda is the best place to start if your an experienced developer.
+Miniconda is the best place to start if you're an experienced developer.
 It gives you the most lightweight, clean base to build off of.
 To install miniconda simply:

 {% highlight bash %}
 $ wget http://repo.continuum.io/miniconda/Miniconda-latest-MacOSX-x86_64.sh